Reading Time: 9 minutes

 Avoid car shipping scam tip #5 – Avoid paying for damages

 When you work with a legitimate auto transportation company, you can rest assured that they will do everything in their power to avoid causing damages to your vehicle.
 However, the company may check out completely – until your car arrives at its destination damaged.

-It has happened to trusting customers, and it can happen to you.
+It has happened to trust customers, and it can happen to you.
 Some car relocation companies may refuse to pay for damages to your vehicle, and they may even have disclaimers to that effect in their documentation.
 Instead of blindly trusting a company, do due diligence.

 Preparation can go a long way to helping you avoid having to pay for damages to your car caused by your auto transportation company.
 Here’s what you can do:

 - Find out how you are expected to claim reimbursement for repairs.